Nuclear Regulatory Commission.

-The design function of the nuclear island basemat is to provide the interface between the nuclear island structures and the supporting soil or rock.
-The basemat transfers the load of nuclear island structures to the supporting soil or rock.
-The basemat transmits seismic motions from the supporting soil or rock to the nuclear island.
+The design function of the basemat is to provide the interface between the nuclear island structures and the supporting soil or rock.
+The basemat transfers the load of nuclear island structures to the supporting soil or rock and transmits seismic motions from the supporting soil or rock to the nuclear island.

 2. Does the proposed amendment create the possibility of a new or different kind of accident from any accident previously evaluated?